NetSoerfer/rancher.github.io/os/v1.2/en/storage/additional-mounts/index.md

 The four arguments for each mount are the same as those given for [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#adjust-mount-points-mounted).
 Only the first four arguments are currently supported.
 The `mount_default_fields` key is not yet implemented.

 RancherOS uses the mount syscall rather than the `mount` command behind the scenes.
-This means that `auto` cannot be used as the filesystem type (third argument) and `defaults` cannot be used for the options (forth argument).
+This means that `auto` cannot be used as the filesystem type (third argument) and `defaults` cannot be used for the options (fourth argument).

 With rancher 1.1.1+ you do no longer need to create the mount-point folder, it will be created automatically.